 This is your chance to shine!
 Tell the interview panel about your achievements in your previous position(s) which are relevant to the new role and how you would be a great fit.
 Be sure to refer back to the job specification to say how you might be able to carry out particular tasks the company is looking for.

 Why do you want to work for this company?

 Emphasise the positive reasons why you want to join the company such as career progression, a new challenge or that you’d like more experience in this area.
 Avoid comments about more money or shorter hours.

 What do you know about this company?

 This is your chance to impress the interviewer with the knowledge that you have already researched prior to the interview.
 Give them a rundown of their products/services, projects, news, company figures, customers, etc.

 What can we offer that your previous company cannot offer?

 Tread carefully here!
-Try not to mention any bad feeling towards your current employer, if there is any, and reiterate the reasons for wanting to move up the career ladder or taking a side step into a new industry.
+Try not to mention any bad feelings towards your current employer, if there is any, and reiterate the reasons for wanting to move up the career ladder or taking a side step into a new industry.